Leverage science and do more on default

 For example, if you typically use an English language keyboard and switch to Spanish, you might habitually hit the wrong keys, and end up with some strangely punctuated sentences because your fingers are automatically functioning on the basis that the keys are where they’ve always been, even though your mind is cognisant of the fact that things have changed.

 Goal-directed behaviors, on the other hand, are those actions, commonly known as tasks that require conscious thought, effort, and a clear purpose.

 It’s easy to identify them because you have to mentally tell yourself to do these things.
 You might brush your teeth every night before bed on autopilot.

 But you probably don’t sit down to write an essay on how the precision required to fold an origami star keeps your mind occupied or create a presentation on how to master complicated steps in swing dancing on autopilot.

 The role your brain plays

 Habits and tasks are controlled by different regions of our brains.
 Habitual responses depend on subcortical regions of the brain, such as the basal ganglia, a group of very ancient brain nuclei that have evolved over millions of years.
 Among other things, they’re responsible for facilitating the automation of fluid movement aka, when your body coordinates many tiny movements to do something like walk or play video games.

-Goal-directed behaviours, on the other hand, are mainly controlled by the prefrontal cortex, the part of the brain responsible for reflection and planning that some neuroscientists regard as making us human.
+Goal-directed behaviors, on the other hand, are mainly controlled by the prefrontal cortex, the part of the brain responsible for reflection and planning that some neuroscientists regard as making us human.